peasant98/active-gsplat/README.md

 ## Training the Preference Model

-To train a specific preference model (say Resnet), run the following script:
+To train a specific preference model (resnet or dino), run the following script:

 ```bash